harshman7/insight-agent-idp/README.md

 - [ ] Export insights to PDF/Excel
 - [ ] Real-time document processing webhooks
 - [ ] AWS deployment guide

 ---

+## What I learned

+- **How to design tools and guardrails** so an LLM can safely query a SQL DB
+- **How to combine RAG + analytics** (FAISS + metrics functions + SQL) for grounded insights
+- **How to mirror a managed-cloud architecture** with local components first

+## Next steps

+- Add tests for the IDP pipeline and agent tool selection
+- Add GitHub Actions to run tests & lint on each push
+- Swap local components for AWS services (Textract, Bedrock, RDS) in a branch

+---